MartaWoodkowski/MachineLearning-Unsupervised/README.md

 ### Recommendation

-* Based on your findings, made a brief recommendation to my clients.
+* Based on my findings, made a brief recommendation to my clients.
 Can the cryptocurrencies be clustered together?
 Into how many clusters?
 Read my thoughts in [Notebook](unsupervisedML_crypto.ipynb).

 ## References